 I was lucky enough to visit so many places that I could never have even dreamed of visiting if it wasn’t for working in the airline industry.
 Although some of the trips were short in duration, the frequency in which I travelled to certain destinations soon meant that placed like Dubai and New York became second homes to me.
 In fact, I could navigate my way round these cities better than London, which I’ve only visited a handful of times (shame on me I know 🙈).

 Whilst working for Virgin Atlantic, the many places I visited, the people I met along the way, the chance encounters, the crazy lifestyle, all made me in to the person I am today.
 It built my confidence and gave me an independence that I didn’t know I had.

-So, here I am…..a 34 year old female solo traveller, funding my travel habits by driving ambulances and saving lives, currently working my way through my Bucketlist of dream destinations.
-Please come and join me on my journey and share my travel stories and experiences….
+SO…..here I am!
+A 34 year old female solo traveller, funding my travel habits by driving ambulances and saving lives, currently working my way through my Bucketlist of dream destinations while trying to negotiate the stresses of everyday life and working full time for the NHS.

 Please come along for the ride and join me on my journey and let me share my travel stories and experiences with you all…..